ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

 In short, using a VPC you can

 - connect your on-premises systems to services and workloads running in {{site.data.keyword.cloud_notm}},
-- ensure private and low cost connectivity to COS,
+- ensure private and low cost connectivity to {{site.data.keyword.cloud_notm}} services,
 - connect your cloud-based systems to services and workloads running on-premises.

 ## Objectives